thegeekyb0y/cpp_arsenal/README.md

-# CPP Coding Patterns ⚡
+# CPP Coding Patterns and Questions ⚡
-Collection of patterns I learnt in cpp, based on loops.
+Collection of patterns and questions I learnt in cpp, based on loops only.
-**Click the pattern name to see the code for the particular pattern.** Updating more as I learn new ones.
+**Click the pattern/question name to see the code for the particular pattern.** Updating more as I learn new ones.

 ---